John Gibbon: Death and legacy

-John Gibbon died in Baltimore, Maryland, and is buried in Arlington National Cemetery.
-In addition to his famous and influential Artillerist's Manual of 1859, he is the author of Personal Recollections of the Civil War (published posthumously in 1928) and Adventures on the Western Frontier (also posthumous, 1994) along with many articles in magazines and journals, typically recounting his time in the West and providing his opinions on the government's policy toward Native Americans.
+Gibbon died in Baltimore, Maryland, and is buried in Arlington National Cemetery.
+In addition to his famous and influential Artillerist's Manual of 1859, he is the author of Personal Recollections of the Civil War, published posthumously in 1928, and Adventures on the Western Frontier, also posthumous, 1994, along with many articles in magazines and journals, typically recounting his time in the West and providing his opinions on the government's policy toward Native Americans.

-On July 3, 1988, the 125th anniversary of the Battle of Gettysburg, a bronze statue of John Gibbon was dedicated in the Gettysburg National Military Park, near the site of his wounding in Pickett's Charge.
+On July 3, 1988, the 125th anniversary of the Battle of Gettysburg, a bronze statue of Gibbon was dedicated in the Gettysburg National Military Park, near the site of his wounding in Pickett's Charge.

-The town of Gibbon in south central Minnesota is named after him, as are Gibbonsville, Idaho; Gibbon, Oregon; Gibbon, Nebraska and Gibbon, Washington.
+The town of Gibbon in south central Minnesota is named after him, as are Gibbonsville, Idaho; Gibbon, Oregon; Gibbon, Nebraska; and Gibbon, Washington.
 The Gibbon River and Falls in Yellowstone National Park also bear his name after his 1872 expedition there.